TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

   check failure on load/stores.
 A random seed is generated at boot time and restored upon entry into Hafnium.
 MTE system registers are saved/restored in vCPU contexts permitting MTE usage from VMs/SPs.
+- Realm Management Extension (FEAT_RME): can be deployed in platforms that leverage RME for physical address isolation.
+The SPMC is capable of recovering from a Granule Protection Fault, if inadvertently accessing a region with the wrong security state setting.
+Also, the ability to change dynamically the physical address space of a region, can be used to enhance the handling of ``FFA_MEM_LEND`` and ``FFA_MEM_DONATE``.
+  More details in the section about `Memory Sharing`_.

 SMMUv3 support in Hafnium
 -------------------------